openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Wallet

   Entity used by the Holder to receive, store, present, and manage Verifiable Credentials and key material.
-There is no single deployment model of a Wallet: Verifiable Credentials and keys can both be stored/managed locally, or by using a remote self-hosted service, or a remote third party service.
+There is no single deployment model of a Wallet: Verifiable Credentials and keys can both be stored/managed locally, or by using a remote self-hosted service, or a remote third-party service.
 In the context of this specification, the Wallet acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]) towards the Credential Verifier which acts as the OAuth 2.0 Client.

 # Scope

 This specification defines mechanisms to

-* request presentation of Verifiable Credentials in arbitrary formats.
+* request presentation of Verifiable Credentials in arbitrary formats,
-* provide a verifier with one or more Verifiable Presentations in a secure fashion.
+* provide a verifier with one or more Verifiable Presentations in a secure fashion,
-* customize the protocol to the specific needs of a particular credential format.
-Examples are given for credential formats as specified in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy].
+* customize the protocol to the specific needs of a particular credential format (examples are given for credential formats as specified in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy]),
-* combine the credential presentation with user authentication through [@SIOPv2].
+* combine the credential presentation with user authentication through [@SIOPv2], and
 * combine the credential presentation with the issuance of OAuth access tokens.

 # Overview